learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 will be an empty array.

-Since the `rest` parameter gathers the rest of the arguments given to a function, it should always come at the end of a list of parameters.
+Since the `rest` parameter gathers the rest of the arguments given to a function, it should always come at the end of the list of parameters.

 ## Use JavaScript's `spread` Operator in a Function Call